Chiropractic Care for Whiplash

 Muscle Relaxation or Stimulation as Whiplash Treatments

-To ensure a speedy recovery, the chiropractor may also use other therapies like the “heat and cold” to reduce the inflammation caused by whiplash injuries.
+To ensure a speedy recovery, the chiropractor may also use other therapies like the “heat and cold therapy” to reduce the inflammation caused by whiplash injuries.
 The muscle relaxation or stimulation techniques use gentle stretches to release the tension or contraction that may restrict blood circulation.
 Here, the chiropractor uses an instrument on the trigger point to help relieve the pain associated with tight muscles.
 Some of the standard therapies that help in reducing the inflammation, pain, and tightness include:

 Ultrasound helps in increasing the blood circulation to your muscles and tendons.
 Promoting proper blood circulation in specific areas helps in decreasing muscle spasms, pain, and neck spasms.
 Ultrasound involved sending sound waves into the muscle tissues.
 The process creates a gentle heat, which helps in relieving pressure on the muscles, increasing circulation.